 This trail provides one of the best views of the Waterpocket Fold, a defining feature of Capitol Reef National Park.
 But you really need to go the top to get the full view.

 The last five minutes of the hike is a little airy and requires a very minor amount of boulder scrambling.
 Our friend Ted who loathes heights, did it and was happy he’d made the effort, though I think he was even happier to be down.

-Of the four hikes we did in Capitol Reef, the Capitol Reefs hike was definitely my favourite.
+Of the four hikes we did in Capitol Reef, the Navajo Knobs hike was definitely my favourite.